Indian Bar Rafting Access to Greenwood Bridge Take-Out

 Mile 13.47 – Chunder: Class IV.
 This rapid is all about the entrance.
 There are numerous boulders just above water level, as you come to the crux of this rapid, thread the needle through 2 large boulders center right, then work left to stay away from large boulder on river right.
 Below this rapid is another sleeper rock to be avoided in the center channel.

 Mile 13.55 – Ruck-A-Chucky Falls: Class VI.
 Portage Ruck-A-Chucky Falls on River right.
 Some people will ghost boat down this rapid, but there are obvious consequences to this.
-Click here for a detailed description.
+Learn more about Ruck-A-Chucky Falls.

 Mile 13.69 – Parallel Parking: Class IV.
 Parallel Parking is a technical rapid.
 There is a narrow chute just to the left of a large boulder in the center of the current.
 Work hard left to avoid flipping off this rock.
 After passing this rock, there is another wave just downstream.